 In performing its duties and exercising its powers, the Committee shall consider and address the risks related to the establishment, maintenance and implementation of disclosure controls and procedures and internal control over financial reporting in relation to disclosure by the Corporation in accordance with applicable law.
-The Committee shall also provide oversight as to the risks assessed with each new investment according to the Board approved risk criteria.
+The Committee shall also provide oversight as to the Corporation's financial risks and risks assessed with each new investment according to the Board approved risk criteria.